 Student Visa Program (SVP)

 U.S. Embassy Jakarta welcomes Indonesian students to study in the United States.
 We hope that you find the student visa process to be one of the easiest parts of studying in the U.S.

-There are four steps to apply for a visa:
+There are (five) steps to apply for a visa:

 STEP 1: Be accepted for admission to and enroll at an accredited U.S. institute of higher